António de Oliveira Salazar: Formation of the Estado Novo

 A new constitution was drafted by a group of lawyers, businessmen, clerics and university professors, with Salazar the leading spirit and Marcelo Caetano also playing a major role.
 The constitution created the Estado Novo ("New State"), in theory a corporatist state representing interest groups rather than individuals.
 He wanted a system in which the people would be represented through corporations, rather than through political parties, and where national interest was given priority over sectional claims.
 Salazar thought that the party system had failed irrevocably in Portugal.

 Unlike Mussolini or Hitler, Salazar never had the intention to create a party-state.
 Salazar was against the whole-party concept and in 1930 he created the National Union a single-party, which he marketed as a "non-party", announcing that the National Union would be the antithesis of a political party.
 The National Union became an ancillary body, not a source of political power.
 The National Union was set up to control and restrain public opinion rather than to mobilize it, the goal was to strengthen and preserve traditional values rather than to induce a new social order.
 At no stage did it appear that Salazar wished it to fulfill the central role the Fascist Party had acquired in Mussolini's Italy, in fact it was meant to be a platform of conservatism, not a revolutionary vanguard.
 Ministers, diplomats and civil servants were never compelled to join the National Union.

+Portuguese historian Ernesto C. Leal described Salazar's ideology as eclectic and syncretic, and primarily representing a combination of authoritarian nationalist, conservative and anti-liberal tendencies.
+According to Leal, the most unique characteristic of Salazar's political thinking was Christian corporatism and social corporatism as well as his inclusion of both reformist and traditionalist currents.

-The legislature, called the National Assembly, was restricted to members of the National Union.
+The legislature, called the Assembleia Nacional, was restricted to members of the National Union.
 It could initiate legislation, but only concerning matters that did not require government expenditures.
 The parallel Corporative Chamber included representatives of municipalities, religious, cultural and professional groups and of the official workers' syndicates that replaced free trade unions.